miztiik/stream-data-processor/README.md

 # Process Streaming Data using Kinesis

+Real-time delivery of data and insights enables businesses to pivot quickly in response to changes in demand, user engagement, and infrastructure events, among many others.
+Amazon Kinesis offers a managed service that lets you focus on building your applications, rather than managing infrastructure.
+Scalability is provided out-of-the-box, allowing you to ingest and process gigabytes of streaming data per second.

+Kinesis Data Stream consists one or many shards.
+Each data stream is composed of one or more shards that act as units of capacity.
+Shards make it easy for you to design and scale a streaming pipeline by providing a predefined write and read capacity.
+As workloads grow, an application may read or write to a shard at a rate that exceeds its capacity, creating a hot shard and requiring you to add capacity quickly.
+Shards also enable you to parallelize the processing of large datasets and compute results quickly.

-Sample project to ingest data into kinesis shard and read using different lambda, as you will do in a fan-out architecture.
+This project will show how to setup a kinesis stream[single shard] and setup a `producer` to ingest data into kinesis shard.
+A `consumer` that will read using different lambda functions, as you will do in a pub-sub architecture.

   ![Miztiik Serverless Lambda Profiler AWS XRay](images/miztiik-stream-data-processor-architecture-00.png)